parkerludwig/170ArborCourt/README.md

 phone: [801-635-5374](801-635-5374)

-More information about living at Village Green can be found at: [Village Green Townhouses](http://www.villagegreentownhouses.com).
+[Click here](http://www.villagegreentownhouses.com) for more information about living at Village Green.